Covenant Christian School, Sydney

 Covenant Christian School is an independent non-denominational Christian co-educational early learning, primary and secondary day school, located in Belrose on the Northern Beaches of Sydney, New South Wales, Australia.
-The school was established in 1978 and delivers a general and religious education to approximately 850 children from early learning through Year K to Year 12.
+The school was established in 1978 and delivers a general and religious education to approximately 850 children from early learning through Kindergarten to Year 12.

 The school is a member of Christian Education National (formerly Christian Parents Controlled Schools).
 The school is also a member of the Christian Schools Sporting Association (CSSA) and the Combined Independent Schools (CIS).